 Winter is fast approaching and you wake up one morning to find that mysteriously, your heating hasn’t come on like it normally does.
 Chilly and curious, you tiptoe downstairs and across the cold floor to the boiler cupboard to see what’s going on and you discover the boiler pressure is at zero.

-Fast forward a week or two, including several hours spent Googling, ‘How to re-pressurise my boiler’ or ‘Why is my boiler losing pressure?’ a couple of visits from boiler engineers and plumbers, and lots of time sat at home feeling cold, and you finally come to the realisation that you heave a leak on your central heating system pipework!
+Fast forward a week or two, including several hours spent Googling all sorts of central heating problems including ‘How to re-pressurise my boiler’ or ‘Why is my boiler losing pressure?’ a couple of visits from boiler engineers and plumbers, and lots of time sat at home feeling cold, and you finally come to the realisation that you heave a leak on your central heating system pipework!

-Hopefully it won’t be too much longer before you find yourself on the phone to one of ADIs technical advisors to book a non-invasive leak detection to find your leak.
+Hopefully it won’t be too much longer before you find yourself on the phone to one of ADI’s Central Heating Leak Detection advisors to book a non-invasive leak detection to find your leak.

 As you may have read in some of our other blogs (or as you may already know from speaking with us), when you call us we will ask you several questions about your heating system and boiler pressure loss rate.
 Your answers will help us to gauge the size of your leak and what our chances finding it will be – we want to do everything we can to spot any potential red flags and make sure your money is well spent!